 Apple announced iOS 13 during the keynote presentation at its 2019 Worldwide Developer Conference on June 3, and the new operating system is now available.
-The next version of its mobile operating system, which will not only come to an iPhone, iPad, or iPod near you soon, but will also arrive on the new set of iPhones, including the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+The next version of its mobile operating system will not only come to an iPhone, iPad, or iPod near you soon, but will also arrive on the new set of iPhones, including the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.